 - (2) Interests shown consist solely of founder shares, classified as shares of Class F common stock.
-Such shares are convertible into shares of Class A common stock on a - (a) Represents shares held by Gores Sponsor VI LLC which is controlled indirectly by Mr. Gores.
+Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities." - (3) Represents shares held by Gores Sponsor VI LLC which is controlled indirectly by Mr. Gores.
 Mr. Gores may be deemed to beneficially own 8,550,000 shares of Class F Common Stock and ultimately exercises voting and dispositive power of the securities held by Gores Sponsor VI LLC.
 Voting and disposition decisions with respect to such securities are made by Mr. Gores.
 Mr. Gores disclaims beneficial ownership of these securities except to the extent of any pecuniary interest therein.